HighInBC/F5-TTS-Node/README.md

 * Install requirements.txt into ComfyUI's environment
 * Install ffmpeg
 * Update the ffmpeg_path variable in F5TTSNode.py to match the location of your ffmpeg
+* You may also have to replace the references to /dev/shm/ if you are using windows, any temp folder will do